Childhood Memories at Dollywood

 The park cannot stay the same forever.
 It has to grow.
 Yet somehow, it has managed to evolve without losing its heart.

-Newer favorites include Wild Eagle, Mystery Mine, Lightning Rod, and Big Bear Mountain.
+As Dollywood continued to grow, I discovered new favorite rides such as Wild Eagle, Mystery Mine, Lightning Rod, and Big Bear Mountain.
 I vividly remember when Lightning Rod first opened.
-I overheard it mentioned on a worker’s radio while I was in the restroom with my mom.
-She saw the look on my face and knew exactly what I was thinking.
+While I was in the restroom with my mom, I overheard it mentioned on a worker’s radio.
+She saw the look on my face and immediately knew what I was thinking.
 I ran outside to tell my sisters, and we hurried to get in line.
-It was absolutely worth the wait.
+In the end, it was absolutely worth the wait.

 Of course, no Dollywood memory would be complete without mentioning the food.